Georgia Wrongful Death FAQs

 The statute of limitations for wrongful death claims is two years from the date of the death of the deceased.
 There are certain "tolling" provisions, however, that delay the statute of limitations from taking effect until certain conditions are met.
 In fatal motor vehicle accident cases, for example, the statute of limitations does not become active until any criminal case arising out of the accident is resolved.
 Claims brought by non-probated estates may be given a five year tolling provision.

 You should consult with a Georgia personal injury attorney immediately to get help filing a claim before the statute of limitations expires.
 Additionally, it is important to keep in mind that evidence tends to degrade at a very rapid rate.
 An attorney should get started on investigating your case right away so s/he can gather the evidence needed to prove liability on the part of the wrongdoer.
 There are other invaluable ways in which an attorney can help you throughout your claim case.

-At The Law Offices of Wayne Grant, P.C., we understand how difficult it can be to take care of your legal and financial issues while mourning the death of your loved one.
+At Grant Law Office, we understand how difficult it can be to take care of your legal and financial issues while mourning the death of your loved one.
 That is why we will handle all aspects of your claim so you can focus on moving on.
 For a free, comprehensive case review, call our Atlanta wrongful death lawyers today at (866) 249-5513 or (404) 995-3955.